vmware/vic-product/docs/user_doc/vic_vsphere_admin/networks.md

 You can configure networks on a virtual container host (VCH) that are tied into the vSphere infrastructure.
 You define which networks are available to a VCH when you deploy the VCH.

 Each network that a VCH uses is a port group on either a vCenter Server instance or ESXi host.
+You can deploy VCHs on NSX networks.

 This topic provides an overview of the different network types that virtual container hosts use.